orllewin/modularplay/README.md

 Itch.io link: [orllewin.itch.io/modularplay](https://orllewin.itch.io/modularplay)

+## Found a bug?

+This is a complex piece of software, there will be bugs.
+If you find an issue [post here in Github issues](https://github.com/orllewin/modularplay/issues) _or_ comment in the [itch.io community thread](https://itch.io/t/3248289/bug-reports).

 # Building

 Download the Playdate SDK: [sdk.play.date](https://sdk.play.date/) and install [Nova](https://nova.app/).
 Open the repo in Nova and activate the *Playdate Simulator* task in Project Settings.